Prefix Consensus For Censorship Resistant BFT: Introduction

 In this paper, we generalize and slightly relax this notion to the \emph{multi-slot} setting in order to obtain more efficient protocols.
 Informally, we say that a multi-slot consensus protocol achieves \emph{$c$-censorship resistance} if, after the network becomes synchronous (GST), at most $c$ slots are censored—i.e., at most $c$ slots fail to include the inputs of some honest parties.

 Our multi-slot BFT protocol achieves \emph{$f$-censorship resistance}, where $f$ is the upper bound on the number of Byzantine parties.
 Intuitively, each Byzantine party can censor honest parties at most once before being detected and demoted.
 Since $f$ is fixed while the execution is long-lived, this bounded censorship is negligible in blockchain settings.
-This relaxation enables a protocol with four communication rounds per slot under a synchronized start (and three rounds per slot in the additional case of no failures).
+This relaxation yields amortized four-round commit latency under synchronized starts.
 In contrast to recent works~\cite{garimidi2025multiple,abraham2025latency} which still rely on designated leaders, our protocol is leaderless~\cite{antoniadis2021leaderless}.